 The South Africa Ndebele tribe are mainly centred in the Transvaal Province of South Africa.
 Their origins are not clear but they are believed to be an offshoot of the Zulu Tribe of KwaZulu-Natal, who moved northwards when a general in Shaka’s army by the name of Mzilikazi broke with Shaka and led his people northwards into what is now Zimbabwe, and so the Matabele tribe came into being and the southern area of Zimbabwe is called Matabeleland.

-A Ndebele warrior Culture of South Africa South African tribes Ndebele tribe The Ndebele are part of the greater Nguni people but have shaped a very distinct style of house decoration as well as the Ndebele women, who have a unique personal adornment fashion.
+The Ndebele tribe are part of the greater Nguni people but have shaped a very distinct style of house decoration as well as the Ndebele women, who have a unique personal adornment fashion.

 Their houses are built from mud and the decoration and art work on the outer walls are traditionally left to the women.
 The bright colourful symbols that decorate the walls represent a variety of personal expression such as values, emotions and self identity but never express religion and ritual.
 The designs are passed down by the mothers from generation to generation.
 Originally earth tones were used made from ochre and other natural pigments but the present day colours used are much brighter and colourful.
 However white is always used as the background.